-• Absenteeism and Tardiness
+Absenteeism and Tardiness

-- o Arriving late and leaving early
+- a.
+Arriving late and leaving early

-- o Absences before and after payday or holidays
+- b.
+Absences before and after payday or holidays

-- Sporadic but significant use of sick time
+- c.
+Sporadic but significant use of sick time

-- Taking frequent breaks
+- d.
+Taking frequent breaks

-- Unexplained absences
+- e.
+Unexplained absences

-- Friday and Monday absences
+- f.
+Friday and Monday absences

-- o Absences due to accidents both on and off the work site
+- g.
+Absences due to accidents both on and off the work site